Dreamers Hopeful For Pathway To Citizenship Efforts From Biden Administration

 “I was very young, I don’t remember anything from Mexico, I don’t even remember the journey here,” she said.
 “I came with my aunts.”

-Now the Dreamer is a UCI grad and works for an immigrants’ rights nonprofit.
+Now the Dreamer is a UC Irvine grad and works for an immigrants’ rights nonprofit.
 She hopes under the Biden administration she’ll be granted a path to citizenship.

 “The United States is my home – specifically California.
 California has a high population of Latinos and this is where we call home.
 I think we created our own culture here, my roots are here,” she said.